Frequently asked questions - Individuals

 The original application along with the necessary supporting documents should be delivered either in person or by post to the offices of Artemis Credit Bureau.

-• How can I correct information kept in Artemis Credit Bureau’s Registry about my company?
+• How can I correct information/dispute credit score kept in Artemis data exchange mechanism about my company?

 To support the company’s representative in correcting information, Artemis Credit Bureau’s Customer Service Office receives such requests and replies in writing.

-As a legal entity in order to correct information kept in the Registry, the following are required:
+As a legal entity in order to correct information kept in the Artemis data exchange mechanism, the following are required:

 • Legal Entity information correction application, available at our Customer Service Office or online on our website.